rin-star/abstractingRealObjects/README.md

 Welcome to the Bird Simulation Project.
 This program models a real-world object, a Bird, using Java classes.
 The project demonstrates object-oriented programming principles such as encapsulation, composition, constructors, method overloading, and behaviors.

-Essentially, it is a Java program that simulates the behavior of birds in a virtual environment.
+This Java program simulates the behavior of birds in a virtual environment.
 Users can create birds, feed them, make them fly, and monitor their health and energy levels.
-This project demonstrates key object-oriented programming principles, including encapsulation, composition, constructors, and method overloading.
+The project highlights key object-oriented programming principles, including encapsulation, composition, constructors, and method overloading.

 ## Folder Structure